noemisonlieti/WaterCounter/README.md

 _Once the elements are built with JavaScript, the function to increase and decrease the counter value must be implemented._
 _All additional functionalities deemed necessary are allowed._

-[Click here](https://drive.google.com/file/d/1Hrh_TFJ1e8tslP84QzLSDYd8DreBW-YY/view?usp=sharing) for the full project requirements
+[Click here](https://drive.google.com/file/d/1Hrh_TFJ1e8tslP84QzLSDYd8DreBW-YY/view?usp=sharing) for the full project requirements (Italian)

 ### Description